• Home

 That’s right.
 As of this week, our house is color-free.
 Are we wild cats or what?

 My last home had a lot of natural light.
-It was also much more segmented in terms of each room having clear boundaries, it wasn’t as open concept as this ranch house is.
-In buying that house, I was escaping apartment life and a world of can’t-touch-those-white-walls, so naturally in my transitional house, my bachelorette pad, I embraced color.
+It was also much more segmented in terms of each room having clear boundaries; it wasn’t as open concept as this ranch house is.
+In buying my old house, I was escaping apartment life and a world of can’t-touch-those-white-walls.
+Naturally, in my transitional house, my bachelorette pad, I embraced color.
 And damn, I adored it, I made that pretty clear.
 I still do adore it, really, but I’ve gotten my fill.

 We’ve done a whole lotta “WOW”-ing of this place in the days since we finished priming.
-If it’s possible for primer to get whiter (and it might be, what do I know), it seemed to be happening.
 That one little flat coat of white that we applied over the course of a weekend did so much to this place, we knew that overlaying a Snowbound eggshell (or eg-shel?) would make it look that much better, what with a little thicker and slightly glossier finish to help the light bounce in the house.

 Harmony Zero VOC paint by Sherwin-Williams.